potreb/do-it-wordpress/README.md

 # I'll do it for you WordPress

-A simple library to generate custom types, taxonomies for WordPress
+A simple library to generate custom post types, taxonomies for WordPress